Link Search Menu Expand Document

 The target becomes Provoked, causing them to focus their attention on a particular valid target (specified by you), for [X] turns.

-For every additional Grade of Success, increase the Status Level by 1, to a maximum of [XX].
+For every additional Grade of Success, increase the Status Level by 1, to a maximum of [X+X].

 Quake (+3 FP) [Approach] [Target]